nikhilsna/ipl-cricket/navigation/blog.md

 search_exclude: true
 ---

-<h2>Top Run Scorers in IPL Cricket:
+<b>Top Run Scorers in IPL Cricket:

 1. Virat Kohli (Royal Challengers Bangalore):
    * The undisputed king of IPL, Kohli has consistently dominated the tournament with his class and consistency.